-This is a modification of the baby hat pattern published on the IWK website.
+This is a modification of the baby hat pattern that used to be posted on the IWK website.
 Here is a print version of the pattern in .pdf format.

 This hat is favoured by the hospital nurses because of the foldable brim that gently hugs a baby’s head.
 The pattern is published to raise awareness about the Period of Purple Crying Program at the IWK Health Centre.
 The PURPLE program educates parents about normal infant crying and teaches coping skills in order to prevent Shaken Baby Syndrome.